 A good hike was required to reach the low-lying cloud layer that created this ominous collection of denuded trees.

 A springtime view of my favorite tree in the Smokies.
-Unfortunately, this tree was almost split in two recently when a second tree fell nearby.
+Unfortunately, this tree was almost split in two several years ago when a second tree fell nearby.
 It is making a comeback, but it will never be the same.
 Sad face.

 A collection of fresh new leaves captured my eye during a hike on the AT.